Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/02_pscript_advanced.md

 -  Less flexibility for code-completion (some variable types are only known at run-time).

-This, translated to reality, means that Pandemonium+GDScript are a combination designed to create games quickly and efficiently.
+This, translated to reality, means that Pandemonium+PScript are a combination designed to create games quickly and efficiently.
 For games that are very computationally intensive and can't benefit from the engine built-in tools (such as the Vector types, Physics Engine, Math library, etc), the possibility of using C++ is present too.
-This allows you to still create most of the game in GDScript and add small bits of C++ in the areas that need a performance boost.
+This allows you to still create most of the game in PScript and add small bits of C++ in the areas that need a performance boost.

 ### Variables & assignment